marius-ciotir-db/terraform-testing/README.md

 - The tool test kithen is written in Ruby.
 - The infra is being launched using terraform driver with test variables.
 - The verification is done using inspec.
-- For more detailed documentation - please check readme under kithen folder
+- For more detailed documentation - please check readme under kitchen folder

 ### demo_test